HydJing/skistore/README.md

  - create account ctroller for user realted actions(login, register, get customer address etc)
  - Update the way token use
  - extends the user manager methods

+  # section 16
+ - Validation data for email address and basket
+ - data annotation and DTO for basket